Annual Report of the Board of Regents of the Smithsonian Institution |

 Стр.
 75

-mean and large enough to produce considerable changes of the earth's temperature .
-During the past year the work of the Observatory has been chiefly directed toward testing the supposed variability of the sun and increasing our ...
+Smithsonian Institution.
+Board of Regents. and large enough to produce considerable changes of the earth's mean temperature .
+During the past year the work of the Observatory has been chiefly directed toward testing the supposed ...

-mean and large enough to produce considerable changes of the earth's temperature .
-During the past year the work of the Observatory has been chiefly directed toward testing the supposed variability of the sun and increasing our ...
+Smithsonian Institution.
+Board of Regents. and large enough to produce considerable changes of the earth's mean temperature .
+During the past year the work of the Observatory has been chiefly directed toward testing the supposed ...

 Стр.
 80